Asia ready to buy more Iranian oil when sanctions lifted

 TERM TALKS COMING UP

-Discussions for next year's term supply will commence in the fourth quarter when refineries finalise processing schedules for 2016, trade sources said.
+Discussions for next year's term supply will commence in the fourth quarter when refineries finalize processing schedules for 2016, trade sources said.

 The trader with the North Asian refiner said his company could gradually return Iranian crude imports back to pre-sanctions levels although any further increase would be subject to its processing needs.